-Alexandra Nikolajev is Shedding the Spotlight on Pinterest’s Underrepresented Creators
+Alexandra Nikolajev is Shining a Spotlight on Pinterest’s Underrepresented Creators

 Pinterest is working towards diversifying its platform to provide underrepresented creators the opportunity to be seen, heard, and appreciated—afterall, it’s hard to feel inspired if you aren’t represented.